okterakt/chipotto/README.md

 ## Usage

 ### How to install
-Firs of all you will need to install the [Cargo and Rust tools](https://rustup.rs/).
+First of all you will need to install the [Cargo and Rust tools](https://rustup.rs/).
 Since Chipotto depends on the `minifb` crate for window creation, rendering, and keyboard management, you will also need to install the following dependencies:
 ```sh
 sudo apt install libxkbcommon-dev libwayland-cursor0 libwayland-dev
 ```